denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-pieces of concept, principle and technique--to help others develop augmentation systems for many other disciplines and activities.”[^64] Undoubtedly, Engelbart’s ideas about intellect augmentation have had a broad effect on knowledge work across disciplines.
+pieces of concept, principle and technique--to help others develop augmentation systems for many other disciplines and activities.”[^64] Undoubtedly, Engelbart’s ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
 However, his vision loses the property of self-determination when transferred outside the narrow confines of a laboratory actively engaged in the transformation of material contexts of their own knowledge production.
 Word processing today rarely involves